 Other Considerations

-The Illustration Actuary should understand how management actions could impact policyholder behavior.
+The Illustration Actuary should understand how management actions could impact policyholder behavior related to the illustrated scales to which the Illustration Actuary is certifying.

 Professionalism and Business Skills

-The Illustration Actuary must have professional and business skills to enable the Illustration Actuary to perform the required actuarial services in an ethical manner that upholds the reputation of the actuarial profession.2The Illustration Actuary must know and adhere to the Code of Professional Conduct, as well as applicable ASOPs and must meet the USQS.
+The Illustration Actuary must have professional and business skills to enable the Illustration Actuary to perform the required actuarial services in an ethical and professional manner that upholds the reputation of the actuarial profession.2The Illustration Actuary must know and adhere to the Code of Professional Conduct, as well as applicable ASOPs and must meet the USQS.
 The Illustration Actuary must have the professional and business skills to manage the tasks, make informed decisions, communicate effectively with users of the actuary’s work products, resolve disagreements, and seek guidance as necessary.

 Code of Conduct: Familiarity with the Code of Conduct and its application in professional scenarios.